 - develop a fever over 100.4°F (38°C)

 - start bleeding like a menstrual period or (and) are changing a pad every hour

 - have severe pain in your abdomen or pelvis that the pain medication is not helping

 - have heavy vaginal discharge with a bad odor

 - have nausea and vomiting

 - have chest pain or difficulty breathing

 - develop swelling, redness, or pain in your legs

 - develop a rash

 - have pain with urination

 Other Symptoms:

-- Vaginal Bleeding: You may have some vaginal spotting of watery bright red, brown, or black discharge for up to 3-4 weeks.
-You may have abdominal cramping for 48 hours. - Diet: You will continue with your regular diet.
+• Vaginal Bleeding: You may have some vaginal spotting of watery bright red, brown, or black discharge for up to 3-4 weeks.
+You will likely feel abdominal cramping.